Regret Minimization for Piecewise Linear Rewards: Contracts, Auctions, and Beyond

 We notice that the first inequality above holds as a consequence of monotonicity, and the second inequality holds under the clean event $\mathcal{E}$.
 Furthermore, if $\alpha \in I$ for some $I \in \mathcal{I}_{j+1}$, then the condition at Lines~\ref{line:restrict_large_int} is satisfied, and thus the third inequality above holds.
 Finally, the last inequality holds as a consequence of Lemma~\ref{lem:optimal_estimate}. \item If $|I| \le \nicefrac{1}{T}$, we have:

 The first inequality above holds under the clean event $\mathcal{E}$.
 The second inequality holds true because the condition at Lines~\ref{line:restrict_small_int} is satisfied.
-Finally, the last inequality holds as a consequence of Lemma~\ref{lem:optimal_estimate}, concluding the proof. \end{enumerate} \end{proof}
+Finally, the last inequality holds as a consequence of Lemma~\ref{lem:optimal_estimate}. \end{enumerate} This concludes the proof. \end{proof}